Trinity School at Greenlawn

-Trinity School at Greenlawn is a private Christian school located in South Bend, Indiana that has grades 6-12.
-It was founded by the People of Praise in 1981 with fewer than 30 students.
-Since it attracts students from northwest Indiana and southwest Michigan, as well as international students.
-Located at 107 South Greenlawn Avenue in South Bend, Indiana, it offers classical Christian education to students.
-It is accredited by the Independent School Association of the Central States (ISACS).
+Trinity School at Greenlawn is a private Christian school located in South Bend, Indiana that has grades 6–12.
+It was founded by the People of Praise in 1981 with fewer than 30 students, making it one of the first classical Christian schools.

+Trinity School attracts students from northwest Indiana and southwest Michigan, as well as international students.
+Located at 107 South Greenlawn Avenue in South Bend, Indiana, it is accredited by the Independent School Association of the Central States (ISACS).

-The Greenlawn campus has two sister schools, Meadow View and River Ridge.
-The schools are independent and are owned and operated by Trinity Schools, Inc.
+Trinity School at Greenlawn historically had two sister schools, Trinity School at River Ridge (Eagan, Minnesota) and Trinity School at Meadow View (Falls Church, Virginia).
+The schools were independent and are owned and operated together by Trinity Schools, Inc.

-Faculty

-Dennis Staffelbach is the Head of School at the Greenlawn campus.
-Dr. Brian Peterson is the Director of college guidance.
-Thomas Roe is Dean of Boys and Chelsea Mertz is the Dean of Girls.
-Kathy Klimek is the Director of Athletics.
-Mr. Jon Balsbaugh is the president of Trinity Schools.
+In March 2025, Trinity Schools, Inc. announced that it was ceasing operations of the Trinity School at Meadow View campus in Falls Church, VA.
+In July 2025, the school announced that it was relocating its Trinity School at Greenlawn Campus to the former St. Stephens School building located at 1024 Thomas Street in South Bend.
+Trinity School at River Ridge and Trinity School at Greenlawn remain affiliated.

+Mary Frances Loughran is the head of school at the Greenlawn campus.

 Classes

-Students at Trinity School at Greenlawn take a multitude of classes, including a 6-year writing course and a 4-year Latin course.
+The curriculum at Trinity School at Greenlawn includes a 6-year writing course and a 4-year Latin course.

 Athletics

-Trinity School at Greenlawn hosts athletic teams for its students.
-Their mascot is the Titans.
+Trinity School at Greenlawn's mascot is the Titans.
 The sports for girls are soccer and basketball.
 The sports for boys are soccer and basketball.
-Co-ed Track and Field is also available.
+Co-ed Track and Field and cross country are also available.
 Greenlawn has posted its best records in boys' basketball and girls' soccer.
 The school's home games are normally located at the Trinity School Athletic Center.
 Greenlawn has also hosted golf, fencing and boxing.

-Extracurricular activities

-Students of Trinity School at Greenlawn participate in a wide variety of sponsored extracurricular activities.